-During 2021, the business centre Ostend was sold (loss of 25 k EUR, of which 16 k EUR through other comprehensive income) and during 2020 the business centre Zennevallei was sold (19 k EUR).
+During 2021, the business centre Ostend was sold (loss of 25 k EUR, of which 16 k EUR through other comprehensive income) and during 2022 the participation in M@G (Limburghal) was sold (5 k EUR).

 In addition, participations in companies are held by Fluvius West (service company Leiedal, West-Vlaamse Intercommunale and Intercommunale Centrum voor Informatica (CEVI) VZW), by Fluvius Limburg and Fluvius Antwerpen (service company Cipal) and by the Group in the companies EthiasCo, Duwolim cv and Poolstok.